 One national project, Small Supports, is providing some answers and raising some questions about how we support people and commission services differently.

 Personalisation and being person-centred is at the heart of this project, with twelve sites nationally supporting the growth of small providers.
-Amanda (from the Team at Imagineer) is involved in developing the Lancashire and South Cumbria Small Supports project.
+Amanda (from the Team at Imagineer) has been involved in developing Small Supports projects in a number of areas.

 Small Supports are small, local organisations who work with people with learning disabilities and/or autism, who have experienced difficult or traumatic life events and who need a different approach to support them to leave hospital.